phiresky/masters-thesis/manuscript.md

 observables, compensating the advantage of the additional structure of relevancy / certainty that is given in the Bayesian aggregation.

 @Fig:resmpopttop shows the results of the top third of runs.
-The performane of the mean and Bayesian aggregation is similar, indicating that the best runs are similar, but that the Bayesian aggregation has more runs that fail to achieve the peak performance.
+The performance of the mean and Bayesian aggregation is similar, indicating that the best runs are similar, but that the Bayesian aggregation has more runs that fail to achieve the peak performance.